Beretta350/exchange-transactions/README.md

 This is a rates of exchange transaction REST API for WEX assessment developed using Java with Spring Boot.
 The application facilitates the storage and retrieval of exchange transactions.
-All of this consuming the Treasury Reporting Rates of Exchange API and returning the amount of dollar in the transaction converted in a desired currency.
+All of it consuming the Treasury Reporting Rates of Exchange API and returning the amount of dollar in the transaction converted in a desired currency.

 ### Treasury Reporting Rates of Exchange API documentation